University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Assignments/Assignment_3/assignment3.md

 [2 marks]

-**Q2.3**	Describe how each of the three paths (A, B, and C) through the graph are similar and different to the reference sequence.
+**Q2.3**	Describe how each of the three paths (path_one, path_two, and path_three) through the graph vary from the reference sequence.
-You may reference the node numbers from the graph you visualised to do this.
+You may reference the node numbers from the graph you visualised to do this and should consider using terms such as "deletion", "insertion", "inversion" in your explanation.
+Remember that a deletion is where a haplotype does not have a sequence at a particular location that is present in the reference sequence at that location.

 [3 marks]

-**Q2.4**	One of these paths represents the structural variation you saw in Question 2 Part 1.
-Which one is it?
+**Q2.4**	One of these paths represents the haplotype of the sample you saw in Question 2 Part 1.
+This haplotype contains the structural variation that you identified.
+Which path is it?

 [1 mark]

 ## Question 3 (12 marks)

 You have been provided with a reference sequence `hippogryph.fasta` and the most common variants found in the hippogryph population in `hippogryph.vcf`.

+If you don't know what a hippogryph is, it's a mythical creature with the body of a horse and the head and wings of an eagle.

-Your task is to genotype a newly sequenced sample (frayfeather) to determine whether it is susceptible to a range of hippogryph diseases.
+Your task is to genotype a newly sequenced sample (frayfeather) which will help to understand more about the phenotypic characteristics of frayfeather.
 Details of the observed links between genotype and phenotype can be found in the genotype_phenotype.txt file.
+Note that the phenotype associated with both the reference (REF) allele and the alternate (ALT) allele are described.

 **Q3.1** Construct a pan-genome graph from this data using the reference sequence and the .vcf.
 When constructing this graph, keep in mind that we will be using it for genotyping.
-Visualise the graph in a format of your choice and provide a screenshot.
+Visualise this graph in a format of your choice and screenshot the first part of the graph up to and including the first variant.
-You should also include the code that you used to create this visualisation.
+Any visual form is acceptable but you should also include the code that you used to create this visualisation.

 [3 marks]